kyverno/website/content/en/docs/monitoring/bonus-grafana-dashboard/index.md

 Go to Prometheus on port 9090 and check status -> Targets -> Filter for kyverno (to see if metrics are getting scraped)

-Go to Grafana on port 82 (in this case) -> Dashboards -> New ->  import -> Upload file that you get from running the below command -> Data type = Prometheus -> import
+Go to Grafana on port 3000 -> Dashboards -> New ->  import -> Upload file that you get from running the below command -> Data type = Prometheus -> import

 ```sh
 curl https://raw.githubusercontent.com/kyverno/grafana-dashboard/master/grafana/dashboard.json -o kyverno-dashboard.json